gpustack/llama-box/README.md

   -nocb, --no-cont-batching       Disable continuous batching
-         --mmproj FILE            Path to a multimodal projector file for LLaVA --mlock                  Force system to keep model in RAM rather than swapping or compressing --no-mmap                Do not memory-map model (slower load but may reduce pageouts if not using mlock) --mmap                   Apply memory-map model (faster load but may increase pageouts if not using mlock) --numa TYPE              Attempt optimizations that help on some NUMA systems
+         --mmproj FILE            Path to a multimodal projector file for LLaVA --mlock                  Force system to keep model in RAM rather than swapping or compressing --no-mmap                Disable memory-map model, slower load but may reduce pageouts if not using mlock --mmap                   Enable memory-map model, faster load but may increase pageouts if not using mlock --numa TYPE              Attempt optimizations that help on some NUMA systems
                                     - distribute: spread execution evenly over all nodes
                                     - isolate: only spawn threads on CPUs on the node that execution started on